Bioluminescence: ATP bioluminescence

-However, it is important to keep in mind that different types of microbial populations are determined through different sets of ATP assays using other substrates and reagents.
-Renilla and Gaussia based cell viability assays use the substrate coelenterazine.
+ATP bioluminescence is the process in which ATP is used to generate luminescence in an organism, in conjunction with other compounds such as luciferin.
+It proves to be a very good biosensor to test for the presence of living microbes in water.
+Different types of microbial populations are determined through different sets of ATP assays using other substrates and reagents.
+Renilla- and Gaussia-based cell viability assays use the substrate coelenterazine.